NotTheMel/ESORaidplanner/readme.md

 # ESO Raidplanner ![Travis](https://travis-ci.org/ESORaidplanner/ESORaidplanner.svg?branch=master)

 Welcome to the ESO Raidplanner Github Repository.
-This is the place where issue-tracking a code contribution takes place!
+This is the place where issue-tracking and code contribution takes place!

 In this repository resides the code that is currently powering https://esoraidplanner.com